-The shapes in the dark last night which were so successful in giving me the willies were actually the famous Trotternish rock formations.
-Colossal rough arrow heads point to the sky.
-And we had set up camp right underneath the centre piece, the contemptuous looking long face of rock that is the Old Man.
+The shapes in the dark last night, which were so successful in giving me the fear, were actually the famous Trotternish rock formations.
+Colossal rough arrow heads of granite rock pointing to the sky.
+And we had set up camp right underneath the centre piece – the contemptuous looking long face of rock that is the Old Man.

 There’s a sign advertising food for the hungry climber at the bottom of the trek back down, with an arrow pointing: “Takeaway…14 miles”.

-So it’s back in the camper van.
-And we head up over the top of the isle.
-The weather cheers and we climb high, passing the Quiraing rock formations.
+We head on up over the top of the isle.
+The weather cheers as we climb higher.
+A cool gleam falls on the Quiraing rock formations.
 They resemble, from the road, a giant hand.
-A warning for travellers to stop perhaps?
-Or maybe it’s a wave goodbye to the county, as it plunges into its northern sea.
+A warning for travellers to stop?
+Or maybe it’s a wave goodbye to the country, as it plunges into its northern sea.
 The sea lies out beyond, like a mighty animal.
 We gaze out onto the horizon, a solitary activity that links us back to all the horizon watchers stood at the sea’s edge since the beginning of time.

-This what I tell myself anyway, as I look out with slightly hooded eyes on the last of Skye, propped up on my chin on the dash board with an imbecilic smile spread on my face as Passepartout drives us back over onto the mainland and to the Kyle of Lochalsh hotel.
+This what I tell myself anyway, as I look out with slightly hooded eyes on the last of Skye.
+My chin propped up on my fist, my elbow resting on the dashboard, an imbecilic smile spread on my face, as Giristroula drives us slowly back over onto the mainland and to the Kyle of Lochalsh hotel.

-To “freshen up” before dinner (tinned haggis and Mulligatawny soup on the camper stove) we head to the public toilets by the tourist office.
-It shouldn’t be too bad though as I’ve read that these are the most lavishly decorated public toilets in Britain.
+To freshen up before dinner (tinned haggis and Mulligatawny soup on the camper stove) we head to the public toilets by the tourist office.
+It shouldn’t be too bad though, as I’ve read in my guide book that these are the most lavishly decorated public toilets in Britain.

-This doesn’t go down well “I dinnae get paid overtime you know!” comes the bellow.
+This doesn’t go down well.
+“I dinnae get paid overtime you know!” the man bellows back though the door.

 I tell him we came especially having heard so much about the decoration.
 He brightens visibly.

-And he goes on to tell me how, having retired as a local school teacher 20 years ago, he took over the running of the lavatories.
+He goes on to tell us how, having retired as a local school teacher 20 years ago, he took over the running of the lavatories.
 It was a labour of love.
 Festooning the walls and cubicles and cisterns with old maps, drawings, photos of historical figures, thistles and saltires, new vases of flowers set on the toilet tops every day.

 But what’s happened now?

 “Och.
 The bloody council.
-They didnae like it.
-Took it all down last year”.
+They di’nae like it.
+Took it all down last year.”

 “Aye.
-I told them” he shoulders slump.
+I told them,” he shoulders slump.
 He looks despondent.
-Tails off “No one listens to me now…”
+Tails off.
+“No one listens to me anymore now…”

 We sit in the hotel bar that night.
 Imposters, but no one seems to care.